How do texts turn ordinary local people into heroes, and how do you analyse the way a community celebrates and tells its own stories?

 Examples in context

-Consider an original local newspaper profile of a woman who has run the town's meals service for twenty years.
+Example 1 (original, hypothetical).
+Consider a local newspaper profile of a woman who has run the town's meals service for twenty years.
 A weak reading says she is a good person who helps people.
-A strong reading analyses the construction: the profile opens with an anecdote about her delivering a meal through a storm, uses the word "tireless" and lets a recipient speak in their own words about feeling remembered.
+A strong reading analyses the construction: the profile opens with an anecdote about her delivering a meal through a storm, uses the word "tireless", and lets a recipient speak in their own words about feeling remembered.
 A strong response explains that the storm anecdote represents dedication through a single vivid action, the word "tireless" frames her as selfless, and the recipient's quotation builds warmth and authenticity.
 It then reads the values: the profile celebrates service and care for the isolated, showing a community that prizes looking after its own.

 Try this

-• Find one anecdote in a profile and write a sentence on the larger quality that small story represents.
+- Find one anecdote in a profile, tribute or unseen extract and write a sentence on the larger quality that small story represents.

 Exam-style practice questions